Bachelor of Performing Arts (Management)

 - What qualities would you bring to Toi Whakaari?

-Short-listed applicants will be invited to attend Applicants Weekend at Toi Whakaari in Wellington in late October, this is an opportunity to meet current students and staff.
+Short-listed applicants will be invited to attend Applicants Weekend at Toi Whakaari in Wellington in early November, this is an opportunity to meet current students and staff.
 Interviews will follow over the weekend.
-Applicants Weekend will be on Friday 28th and Saturday 29th of October in 2016.
+Applicants’ Weekend will be on Friday 3rd and Saturday 4th of November in 2017.

 During the interview the applicant’s sense of vocation and vision in relation to a career in the industry is assessed.
 If applicants are unable to travel to Wellington for this weekend, alternative arrangements may be possible.